vvts-alpha/verdict-pub/README.md

 ## A note on the source

 The agent itself — the autonomous exploration loop, the evidence engine, the tooling — is kept private for now.
-These benchmarks are published as the **reproducible proof of what it can do.** Findings against live bug-bounty targets exist but are withheld under coordinated disclosure.
+These benchmarks are published as the **reproducible proof of what it can do.**